cesar-douady/open-lmake/doc/src/autodep.md

 `job_exec` has several responsibilities, among which :

 - Prepare the user environment for the user code (environment variables, cwd, namespace if necessary, etc.).
-- Receive the accesses made by the user code (through a socket) and record them.
+- Receive the accesses made by the user code (through a pipe if possible, else a socket) and record them.
 - Determine what is a dep, what is a target etc.
 - Report a job digest to the server (the central process managing the dep DAG).